"...she wore a huge gingham apron with pockets..."

 “When Candy spoke they both jumped as though they had been caught doing

-something reprehensible”
+something reprehensible”p.59

 Penguin edition